LazyEval/housing-prices-firenze/README.md

 - TODO: implement testing.
 - TODO: containerization with docker.

+Problems encountered
+--
+The main problems encountered in this project were the following:
+- The target variable that was collected from the website represents the list price as opposed to the sale price.
+- Modeling results were not very satisfactory, especially at first:
+    - it was found that there were a lot of outliers in the data
+    - most of these were due to bad data inserted on the website with price/m2 ratios which did not make sense
+    - to solve this, an in-depth look at the outliers was made before removing a large part of them
+- A lot of data was missing, and some of it important, such as the year of construction.

 Code and resources
 --
 **Python version**: 3.8
-**Packages**: python-dotenv, requests, setuptools, beautifulsoup4, lxml, numpy, pandas, scikit-learn, matplotlib, seaborn, scipy
+**Packages**: python-dotenv, requests, setuptools, beautifulsoup4, lxml, numpy, pandas, scikit-learn, matplotlib, seaborn, scipy, pyyaml, joblib, streamlit
 **Requirements**: `pip install -r requirements.txt`

 Web scraping
 --
-Scraped 9000 house listings on immobiliari.it and got the following data:
+Scraped 9000 house listings on *immobiliare.it* and got the following data:
 - Price
 - Square meters
 - District
+- Year of construction
 - Type of property
 - Category
-- State of the house
+- Condition
 - Heating
+- Air condition
-- Energy class
+- Energy efficiency
 - Number of rooms
 - Floors
 - Other features